Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Experimental results

 \subsection{Complexity}

-We want to emphasize that LIChI, though being an iterative algorithm, is relatively fast compared to its traditional and deep-learning-based unsupervised counterparts.
-In Table \ref{complexity}, we reported the running time of different state-of-the-art algorithms.
-It is provided for information purposes only, as the implementation, the language used and the machine on which the code is run, highly influence the execution time.
-The CPU used is a 2,3 GHz Intel Core i7 and the GPU is a GeForce RTX 2080 Ti.
-Note that LIChI has been entirely implemented in Python with Pytorch, enabling it to run on GPU unlike its traditional counterparts.
-The gap in terms of running time between supervised and unsupervised methods is explained by the fact that these latter solve optimization problems on the fly.
-In comparison, supervised methods find optimal parameters for empirical risk minimization in advance on an external dataset composed of clean/noisy images and this time for optimization, sometimes counting in days on a GPU, is not taking into account in Table \ref{complexity}.
-Nevertheless, note that traditional unsupervised methods are much less computationally demanding than deep-learning-based ones because, unlike the latter which use the time-consuming gradient descent algorithm for optimization, traditional ones have closed-form solutions.
+We would like to emphasize that although LIChI is an iterative algorithm, it is relatively fast compared to its traditional and neural network-based single-image counterparts.
+In Fig. \ref{speed}, we have reported the running time of different denoising algorithms.
+It is provided for informational purposes only, since the implementation, the language used, and the machine on which the code is run strongly influence the execution time.
+The gap in terms of running time between dataset-based and single-image methods is explained by the fact that these latter solve optimization problems ``on the fly''.
+In comparison, dataset-based methods are trained in advance and this training time, sometimes counting in days on a GPU, is not taking into account in Fig. \ref{speed}.
+Nevertheless, it is worth noting that traditional single-image methods \cite{nlridge, BM3D, nlbayes, WNNM, TWSC, EPLL_unsupervised} are much less computationally demanding than their state-of-the-art neural network-based counterparts \cite{rethinking, S2S}, which use time-consuming gradient descent algorithms for optimization.
+Finally, note that LIChI has been entirely implemented in Python with Pytorch \cite{pytorch}, enabling it to run on GPU and thus achieve even higher speeds (about 10 times faster with our implementation).